 "Yeah," Harry said, rubbing his eyes.
 It had been an edgy night, and now that he was indoors and safe, fatigue was starting to set in.
 "Professor Dumbledore said not to worry so much yet, but I know he'll keep trying to find a way to come back.
 He was trying in the Chamber, last year."

 "Ah yes.
-Two twelve year old boys forcing their Defence Against the Dark Arts professor to go after a basilisk with them," Snape said, sitting at a chair and stirring the milk into his coffee.
+Two twelve year old boys forcing their Defence Against the Dark Arts professor to go after a basilisk with them," Snape said, sitting at a chair and stirring the cream into his coffee.
 His voice was thick with sarcasm, and Harry was trying to work out what the point of the conversation was, and exactly whom Snape was angry with.

 "Well he wouldn't have gone on his own.
 He was a fraud," Harry strongly said.
 "I learned more from you in the duelling club than I did from Lockhart."